Quick Look

 Treating Photophobia

 Several treatments are available to ease the symptoms of photophobia.
+These include:

 In many cases, if you cure or manage the cause of photophobia, your sensitivity to light will decrease.

-Your doctor might recommend replacing or discontinuing the medication if photophobia is interfering with everyday life.
+If photophobia is a side effect of a medication, speak to your doctor about alternatives.
+Your doctor might recommend replacing or discontinuing the medication if photophobia interferes with everyday life.

 For example, wear: